MJRaei/CrystaLenz/README.md

 CrystaLens is an AI-assisted workflow for X-ray diffraction (XRD) analysis.
 It combines an agentic backend (Starlette + Google ADK) with a modern Next.js web UI.
 The system can:

-- Run an end-to-end XRD pipeline: load and preprocess data, detect peaks, compute Scherrer/Williamson–Hall size/strain, cross-check against Materials Project references, and generate plots/reports.
+- **Run an end-to-end XRD pipeline**: load and preprocess data, detect peaks, compute Scherrer/Williamson–Hall size/strain, cross-check against Materials Project references, and generate plots/reports.
-- Mine research papers: search Google Programmable Search (CSE), download PDFs, and extract text for quick literature triage.
+- **Mine research papers**: search Google Programmable Search (CSE), download PDFs, and extract text for quick literature triage.
+- **RAG (Retrieval-Augmented Generation)**: build a FAISS vector database from extracted paper texts using OpenAI embeddings, then semantically retrieve the most relevant chunks to augment agent responses with cited, evidence-based context.
 - Stream results to the web UI as the pipeline progresses.

 <p align="center">